AjibsBaba/VentsByBabs/README.md

 ### Installation

-This project requires [Python 3.6](https://www.python.org/) or greater run.
+This project requires [Python 3.6](https://www.python.org/) or greater to run.
-It is currently being hosted on [VentsByBabs](https://vents.herokuapp.com/)